Forbin-class cruiser: Characteristics

 The ships of the Forbin class were 95 m long at the waterline and 96.1 m long overall, with a beam of 9.33 m and an average draft of 4.5 m, increasing to 5.4 m aft.
 They displaced 1857 t as completed.
 Their hulls had a tumblehome shape and featured a pronounced ram bow, though it was not actually intended to be used for ramming attacks.
 The ships' superstructure was minimal, consisting primarily of a small bridge structure.
 Their crew amounted to 209 officers and enlisted men.

 The ship's propulsion system consisted of a pair of horizontal, 2-cylinder compound steam engines driving two screw propellers.
 Steam was provided by six coal-burning fire-tube boilers that were ducted into two funnels.
 Their machinery was rated to produce 6200 ihp for a top speed of 20 knots, though on speed trials they all exceeded these speeds, reaching between 20.33 and 20.64 kn from 5918 to 6208 ihp.
 Coal storage amounted to 200 t normally and up to 298 t at full load, which allowed the ships to steam for 2395 nmi at a speed of 10 knots.
 To supplement the steam engines on long voyages overseas, the ships were originally design with a four-masted schooner rig; Forbin was completed that way, but the sails proved to have limited use during her trials, so she was converted to a three-masted schooner rig.
 The other two ships were modified during construction to match.
 The arrangement had a total surface area of 412.27 m2.

 The ships were armed with a main battery of four 138 mm 30-caliber M1881 guns in individual pivot mounts, all in sponsons in the upper deck, with two guns per broadside.
 Forbin was originally completed with just two of the guns, but had the remaining pair installed during her trials period.
-The sponsons proved to be weakly constructed and were susceptible to damage from heavy seas, though Coëtlogons were better than the other two ships'.
+The sponsons proved to be weakly constructed and were susceptible to damage from heavy seas, though Coëtlogon's were better than the other two ships'.
 For close-range defense against torpedo boats, they carried three 47 mm M1885 3-pounder Hotchkiss guns and four 37 mm 1-pounder Hotchkiss revolver cannon.
 They were also armed with four 356 mm torpedo tubes in her hull above the waterline.
 Two tubes were in the bow and the other two were on the side of the hull, one per broadside.
 The ships had provisions to carry up to 150 naval mines.

 Armor protection consisted of a curved armor deck that was 40 mm thick.
 The deck was wrought iron that sloped down at the sides to provide a measure of vertical protection.
 Above the deck, a layer of highly sub-divided watertight compartments was added to control flooding in the event of battle damage.
 Below the deck and above the engine and boiler rooms was a 7 mm anti-splinter deck to protect the machinery from shell fragments.
 All of the guns were initially fitted with gun shields.